-- Ticagrelor oral tablet is only available as a brand-name drug.
-It’s not available as a generic drug.
+- Ticagrelor oral tablet is available as a generic drug and as a brand-name drug.
 Brand name: Brilinta.

 - Ticagrelor comes only in the form of a tablet you take by mouth.